 - Scifi variant in Star Wars: When R2D2 returns from the attack on the Death Star with some structural damage, C3PO offers to donate any of his circuits or gears that might be needed to repair his companion.
 Awwww....

 - Never Let Me Go starts off as a slightly creepy story about some kids in a boarding school.
 About a quarter of the way through we find out that the kids are clones being raised to provide organs.
 By the end we find out that most clones are indoctrinated so much that they keep giving organs until they end up comatose organ mines.

 - This turns out to be the basic underlying scheme in Strange Affair by Peter Robinson.

-- This trope, plus Walking Transplant, plus Calling The Old Woman Out sparks the plot of My Sisters Keeper by The Jodi Picoult.
-The girl was conceived and brought to live so she would provide organ donations to her ill sister.
+- This trope, plus Walking Transplant, plus Calling The Old Woman Out sparks the plot of My Sister's Keeper by Jodi Picoult.
+The girl was conceived and born so she would provide organ donations to her ill sister.

 Live Action Television

 - In Renegadepress.com's "The Third Wheel", Jack tries to accept that heís not a match for his motherís bone marrow transplant.

 - One episode centered around a family with an ill son whose younger sister was conceived for the express purpose of finding a match for a bone marrow transplant.

 - There was a black bone/tissue market discovered in one episode.
 Strange objects were found inside corpses.
 They were used to replace the harvested organs.